ness001/webview2-winrt-reference/1-0-2415-prerelease/winrt/corewebview2launchingexternalurischemeeventargs.md

 > readonly  string InitiatingOrigin

 Gets the origin initiating the external URI scheme launch.
 The origin will be an empty string if the request is initiated by calling [CoreWebView2.Navigate](corewebview2.md#navigate) on the external URI scheme.
-If a script initiates the navigation, the `InitiatingOrigin` will be the top-level document's `Source`, i.e. if `window.location` is set to `"calculator://", the `InitiatingOrigin` will be set to `calculator://`.
+If a script initiates the navigation, the `InitiatingOrigin` will be the top-level document's `Source`, i.e. if `window.location` is set to `"calculator://"`, the `InitiatingOrigin` will be set to `calculator://`.
 If the request is initiated from a child frame, the `InitiatingOrigin` will be the source of that child frame.
+If the `InitiatingOrigin` is [opaque](https://html.spec.whatwg.org/multipage/origin.html#concept-origin-opaque), the `InitiatingOrigin` reported in the event args will be its precursor origin.
+The precursor origin is the origin that created the opaque origin.
+For example, if a frame on example.com opens a subframe with a different opaque origin, the subframe's precursor origin is example.com.

 ### IsUserInitiated